FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Style%20Example.JPG width=75% height=75%/>

-Your final output should look very similar to a JSON array of objects:
+Your final output is the Universal Generator prompt.
+It should look very similar to a JSON array of objects:
 - The entire thing should be inside of square brackets, and each component should be inside of curly brackets.
 - Each component should have the component name, the component type, and then the rest of the component's fields and values.
 - Fields and values must be inside of double quotes.
 All other double quotes present in the text are converted to single quotes.